- A handful of squash seeds

 Prep: 10 mins | Cook 5-6 mins

-1. Pull the seeds out the squash flesh and pop them in a bowl of water.
-Rub the seeds with your fingertips to wash off any flesh still stuck to them.
+1. Pull or scoop the seeds out of the squash and pop them in a bowl of water.
+Rub them with your fingertips to wash off any flesh still stuck to them.
 Drain the seeds and tip them back into the bowl.

-2. Add a small glug of olive oil and a pinch of salt to the seeds.
+2. Add a glug of olive oil and a pinch of salt to the seeds.
 Toss to coat.
-You can add a pinch or 2 of spice, such as ground cumin, smoked paprika, cinnamon or fajita seasoning, if you like.
+You can add a pinch or two of spice, such as ground cumin, smoked paprika, cinnamon or fajita seasoning, if you like.